sjamesmccarthy/squirld/readme.md

 Version __1.0.0__
 squirld.com - *Happy Hour Locator*

-@author james mccarthy, james@jmccarthy.xyz
+by jamesmccarthy
-@created May 24, 2017
+May 24, 2017